irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 Exception: Variables which are direct analogues to zVariables are named as the corresponding zVariables, i.e. SCREAMING_SNAKE_CASE most of the time.

-"b" refers to logical values (boolean) and logical indexing "i", "j" refers to indices into arrays.
+b        = Logical (boolean) values, often logical arrays used for logical indexing. i, j     = Indices into arrays.
+SETTINGS = bicas.Settings object.

 Unit tests (classes) have suffix "___UTEST".